apache/daffodil-schema.g8/README.md

 ```

 This command prompts for various properties and creates a bare-bones directory
-structure that follows the recommended [DFDL Schema Project Layout].
+structure that follows the recommended [DFDL Schema Project Layout] and most recent
+best practices from the [DFDL Schema Style Guide].
 This
-includes git and sbt configuration files, a basic DFDL schema file, and [TDML]
+includes git and sbt configuration files, basic DFDL schema files, and [TDML]
 and test files.

+Once you have generated your schema directory, typing `sbt test` will work and
+run a TDML test.
+Of course, the initial DFDL schema has no fields, the test data file is empty, and
+the expected XML Infoset file is an empty element.
+But, it's working and you can
+keep it working as you fill in the details of the schema and add tests.

+The schema project is set up to use the `daffodil-sbt` plugin for SBT as part of the
+SBT build and test.
+This provides capabilities to compile your DFDL schema into binary form and package it for
+distribution.
+You can read more about `daffodil-sbt` here: [Apache daffodil-sbt Plugin]

 ### Properties